ChainSafe/lodestar/docs/tools/flamegraphs.md

 The first command below will run `perf` for 60 seconds, and then save the output to a file named `perf.out`.
 The second one will merge the exported, unknown, tokens with the isolate maps and output full stack traces for the render.
 Running both `perf` commands in the folder with the `isolate` maps will allow the data to be seamlessly spliced.
 Once the output is saved, update the permissions so the file can be copied to your local machine via `scp`.

 You can modify the frequency of capture by changing `-F 99` to a different number.
 Try to stay away from whole numbers as they are more likely to cause interference with periodically scheduled tasks.
 As an example use `99Hz` or `997Hz` instead of `100Hz` or `1000Hz`.
-In testing neither seemed to have an appreciable affect on cpu usage when run for a short period of time.
+In testing neither seemed to have an appreciable affect on CPU usage when run for a short period of time.

 To change the period of capture adjust the sleep duration (which is in seconds).